ahmed-man3/Starbucks_Capstone/README.md

 * person (str) - customer id
 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Licensing, Authors, Acknowledgements <a name="Acknowledgements"></a>

+Must give credit to Starbucks and Udacity for the data.
+Feel free to use the code here as you would like!